Prioritise – Phase-out substance or priority risk-reduction substance?

-For those substances that meet the phase-out criteria, the PRIO tool recommends that the user to change to less hazardous substances, non-chemical alternatives or use alternative methods to reduce of hazardous substances.
+Regarding substances that meet the phase-out criteria, the PRIO tool recommends the user to change to less hazardous substances or non-chemical alternatives or to use alternative methods to reduce of hazardous substances.

 Priority risk-reduction substance

-For substances that fall within the criteria for priority risk reduction, we recommend the user to review the risks in handling the intended use, both for human health and the environment.
+Regarding substances that fall within the criteria for priority risk-reduction, we recommend the user to review the risks in handling the intended use, both for human health and the environment.

 To assess the risk of using a chemical, you need to consider two factors.
 On the one hand, the inherent properties of the chemical, i.e. the hazard, and on the other hand, the way in which the chemical is used or handled, i.e. the exposure.